- Reengagement Center

 youth and law enforcement dialogues with MCPD and Chief Manger at two local high schools, as well as MCPD- sponsored flag football games and ongoing activities with students at two local high schools.

-The DMC(Disproportionate Minority Contact) Reduction Committee is comprised of juvenile justice system stakeholders tasked with addressing disparities in treatment and outcomes for youth of color who come into contact with law enforcement and the criminal justice system.
+Racial and Ethnic Disparities – RED The RED(Racial and Ethnic Disparities) Committee is comprised of various youth-serving system stakeholders tasked with addressing disparities in treatment and outcomes for youth of color.

 The committee reviews and analyzes policies, practices and programs with a mission to ensure parity for youth of color.